If you want to learn the benefits of maca root for men, you’ve come to the right place.

 - The researchers found that the hormones responsible for the symptoms of menopause significantly decreased when the women were ingesting Maca root extract.

 - These hormonal changes were accompanied by significantly reduced feelings of discomfort that are associated with menopause (e.g., hot flushing and night sweating) (Meissner et al., 2005).

 3) Maca can improve libido in women even after menopause

-- Another double-blind placebo-controlled trial looked at the effects of Maca root on post-menopausal women who had sexual dysfunction that was brought about by anti-depressant therapy.
+- Another double-blind placebo-controlled trial looked at the benefits and effects of Maca root on post-menopausal women with sexual dysfunction from anti-depressant therapy.

 - The researchers administered women with 3,000 mg of Maca root extract a day for 12 weeks.